 It is advisable to use the 415® screw variant

 for special battens for which there is no suitable 415c® in stock.
 This is screwed down on the tiling batten between two beaver tail tiles and is available for beaver tail tiles of different thicknesses.
-Stainless steel in 1.4301 (A2) quality or ZIAL® (zinc aluminium) coated surfaces guarantee the beaver tail clip’s long-lasting durability.
+Stainless steel BS 304 S 15 guarantees long durability of the clip.
 The product locator FOS ClipCHECK®

 determines the perfect clip by entering the area of application, the type of mounting, the beaver and the batten.